abhinavguptalko/stock-management-ui/README.md

-Here's the updated version of the `README.md` with the addition of the **Stock History** service and the separation of the Stock History feature into its own section:

----

 # Stock Management UI

 This is the **Stock Management UI**, an Angular-based web application that helps users manage their stock portfolio.
 The application enables users to view, add, remove, and track the performance of their stocks in real-time.